Drugs that Harm Vision & Your Eyes

 - Birth control pills can contribute to dry eye syndrome

-- Oral contraceptives can lead to many eye problems.
-Increase pressure of the fluid around the brain, headache, vision changes, swollen optic nerve.
+- Oral contraceptives can lead to many eye problems by increasing pressure of the fluid around the brain causing headache, vision changes, and swollen optic nerve.

 - Birth control pills can lead to many eye problems, including retinal vascular problems.

 - Many birth control pills have make you more sensitivity to sunlight and can result in chemical modification of tissue.
 They can make you more susceptible to cataracts and macular degeneration.

 - Birth Control Pills can lead to a higher incidence of migraine headaches, problems with contact lenses due to dry eyes, and color vision disturbances.

 - Drugs for Parkinson's may aggravate or cause blepharospasm.